testit-tms/api-client-python/docs/AutoTestsApi.md

 Get completed tests runs for autotests

-<br>Use case  <br>User sets autotest internal (guid format) or global (integer format) identifier  <br>User runs method execution  <br>System search for all test runs related to the autotest  <br>System returns the enumeration of test runs
+ Use case   User sets autotest internal (guid format) or global (integer format) identifier   User runs method execution   System search for all test runs related to the autotest   System returns the enumeration of test runs

 ### Example